How to Check if You Are Eligible for Expungement

 Many states require a person to file a petition with the court of conviction to get an expungement.
 Each state has a different list of crimes that can be expunged, and the process and steps required differ by state.
 In most states, a person must file a form (often called a petition) with the court asking for expungement—some states use simple, straightforward forms.
 Still, others have complicated petitions that might require the assistance of an attorney.

 A few states have an automatic process that requires no action on the part of the individual to expunge certain types of criminal records.
 In some states, only misdemeanors are eligible for expungement, while in others, felonies can also be expunged except for very serious or violent crimes.
 You must usually wait a period after the sentence's completion and remain crime-free (no new arrests or convictions) during the waiting period, in such cases, to be eligible.

 The cost of filing an expungement petition in court varies from state to state and sometimes from county to county.
 The filing fee can be expensive, costing several hundred dollars.
 Some states allow the court to waive or reduce the fee if the petitioner can demonstrate financial hardship.
-It is important to remember that these costs exist and to save up for them during the period of time between being convicted and expunging so as to make the expungement easier for you to achieve.
+It is important to remember that these costs exist and to save up for them during the period between being convicted and expunging to make the expungement easier for you to achieve.

-If you or someone you know need an expungement or wants to know if their eligible contact the experienced attorneys at Washington Record Expungement.
+If you or someone you know need an expungement or want to know if their eligible contact the experienced attorneys at Washington Record Expungement.
 Our experienced team of legal representatives can destroy, seal, vacate, and remove prior criminal or arrest records standing in the way of job opportunities, government programs, and gun rights.
 Contact us today for more information regarding the expungement process!